-Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition.
 The amounts and timing of our actual use of net proceeds will vary depending on numerous factors, including our ability to obtain additional financing, the relative success and cost of clinical and regulatory development programs and the amount and timing of product revenue, if any.
 In addition, we might decide to postpone or not pursue certain activities if, among other factors, the net proceeds from this offering and our other sources of cash are less than expected.
-As a result, management will have broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds in interest-bearing investment-grade securities or deposits.
+As a result, management will have broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds.
+Pending the uses described above, we intend to invest the net proceeds in interest-bearing investment-grade securities or deposits.